eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 ## Expected output

 The numbers will differ depending on parameters and the performance of the hardware.
-Which technologies are measured depends on the operating system (e.g. no message queue on MacOS) Here an example output with Ubuntu 18.04 on Intel(R) Xeon(R) CPU E3-1505M v5 @ 2.
+Which technologies are measured depends on the operating system (e.g. no message queue on MacOS).
+Here an example output with Ubuntu 18.04 on Intel(R) Xeon(R) CPU E3-1505M v5 @ 2.80GHz.

 ### iceperf-laurel application